-Check the electric power to the water heater.
-No hot water is often caused by a problem with the home's electrical wiring or circuit breakers.
-You'll need a non-contact circuit tester.
-Follow these guidelines:
+Check the electric power to 1 the water heater.
+No hot water is often caused by a problem with the home's electrical

 - Locate the water heater's circuit breaker and turn it off (or remove the circuit's fuses). - Locate the electrical junction box on top of the water heater and remove the cover.